-Trademark and patent related expenses for fiscal 2014 and 2013 totalled \$612,000 and \$278,000, respectively.
-The increase reflects additional efforts taken by the Company to strengthen the DOS47 and BiphasixTM patent portfolio.
+Trademark and patent related expenses for the three-month periods ended October 31, 2014 and 2013 totalled \$80,000 and \$225,000, respectively.
+The higher spending in the three-month period ended October 31, 2013 reflects the efforts taken by the Company in the last fiscal year to strengthen the DOS47 and Biphasix[TM] patent portfolio.